Christof/vim_tips/vim_tips.md

 commands is opened with `q:`.

 `gn` moves to next search result and uses visual mode to select it.
-This can be useful to combine with actions like `dgn`.
+This can be useful to combine with actions like `dgn` or `cgn`.
 Also the `.` command now both moves to the next result and performs the action.
+`gN` does the same in the opposite direction, but it doesn't work with `.` as the same result would be changed again.

 ## Patterns